SakshiMakwane/missingskill-learning/README.md

 Sasha 2

 ```
-**Prototype is an object .Acts as a method.Prototype is used to add new property to constructor function.**
+**Prototype is an object.
+Acts as a method.
+The prototype is used to add a new property to the constructor function.**

 ``` JAVASCRIPT
 Function Person(name,exp){